Skip to main content

 • congenital anomalies (two major or one major together with neurological signs, dysmorphic features, aberrant growth or unusual behaviour);

-• neurological signs (such as seizures, encephalopathy and hyper- or hypotonia);
+• neurological signs (such as refractory seizures, encephalopathy, significant abnormalities of tone or a progressive neuromuscular disorder);

 • suspected metabolic or mitochondrial disease; and/or